cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 And since bower just downloads and leaves, you have to manually coordinate JavaScript files and import the JavaScript or css files into the html one by one.

 Cortex manages each module in an isolated sandbox, which allows multiple versions of the same dependency exist simultaneously while Bower can not, due to the reason described above.

-## Cortex vs. Requirejs

-Requirejs is a module loader, while Cortex a is package manager.

-> Anyone who actually enjoys writing module systems is too insane to be trusted.
-The only rational position is to do the simplest necessary thing, and as quickly as possible get to the business of building real programs with it.
-Optimize for that.
-> -- Isaac Z. Schlueter, the author of NPM

-With requirejs, you have to wrap your code with `define.amd`, while with Cortex, you write code the same way as in Node.js.
-Cortex will handle everything you need to make the code work in browser.

-It’s always better to make our source code clean, just follows [module/1.0](http://wiki.commonjs.org/wiki/Modules/1.0) standard and write code in the Node way.